artyc99/GolangTest/README.md

 That code was written by speed.
-Ned to to make normal code for working with requests.
+Need to to make normal code for working with requests.
+Need wrote tests.